KamilleModules/Ekom/doc/database/database.md

 - date: datetime, the time when the payment should be captured
 - paid: 0|1, whether or not the capture was successful
 - feedback_details: text, the financial transaction feedback (like a debug log for the dev)
 - amount: the amount of money (in the currency given by the parent invoice) to capture

+Todo: add
+invoice.payment_method
+(then ek_payment --> direct_debit)